bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 - Current state of source system data with latest changes applied.
     - Maintains latest version of each record
-    - Supports merge operations for change data capture (CDC)
+    - Supports merge operations for change data capture (CDC) / De-duplicated
     - Preserves source system relationships

 **PDS (Persistent Data Store)**

 - Historical storage of all changes over time.
     - Append-only for all changes
+    - De-duplicated
     - Supports point-in-time analysis
     - Configurable retention periods
-    - As these may be available in landing - may be realised through views over landing
+    - As these may be available in landing - may be realised through views over landing *subject to deduplication

 #### **Silver layer: Data according to business**